RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 Theoretical option, no user scenario yet.
 Perhaps there is Access Management Service user that - over *ClientID* does not have a match with a Tridion Docs User Profile - usage would result in a missing profile match error anyway.

-## Add IShSession Smart mode parameter to aggregate data sources
+## IDEA: Add IShSession Smart mode parameter to aggregate data sources
 Would a **smart** mode on the session make sense?
 So imagine `Find-IShUser` or `Get-IShUser`...
 * Currently IShUser objects holds ISHWS information.
 So **LastLogin** is only filled in when the `PASSWORD` on this Tridion Docs User Profile was used, more and more scenarios over Access Management (ISHAM) will leave it empty.
 * Returning any ClientId and Secret (first characters) could help analysis.

-## Add Access Management cmdlets
+## IDEA: Add Access Management cmdlets
 Either some basic cmdlets in **ISHRemote** that return an object model that can be used as input for other cmdlets.
 So `Get-AMUser` returns Access Management `AMUser`s, where the `ClientId` field could be used to `Find-IshUser`.
 And `Set-AMUser` accepting `IShUser` where the `FISHEXTERNALID` could be used to update Access Management user profiles.

 Add (nested binary module) AMRemote that could offer cmdlets like